trbabb/geomc/tools/README-frustum-visualizer.md

 This opt-in browser tool generates random `Frustum<Base>` objects and calls the actual C++ `Frustum::intersect()` implementation for a dense set of parameterized lines.
 It displays the returned intersection segments in orange, the remainder of each displayed line in gray, and the frustum wireframe in cyan.
+A malformed (non-finite) interval is shown as a magenta diagnostic line and counted in the HUD rather than being written as invalid JSON.

 No graphics packages are required.
 The launcher compiles a small C++ data generator and serves a dependency-free Canvas viewer locally.